pytest-dev/pytest-django/docs/helpers.rst

 ----------

-All of Django's :class:`~django:django.test.TestCase` :ref:`django:assertions` are available in via the :fixture:`django_testcase` fixture.
+All of Django's :class:`~django:django.test.TestCase` :ref:`django:assertions` are available in via the :fixture:`djt` fixture.

 Markers
 -------